FRASER CONNECTIONS FRASER PLACES AND HISTORICAL EVENTS

 One of the world’s most northerly and beautiful cities, once the leader of Scotland’s fishing industry, it is now the European oil capital, a very cosmopolitan city.
 Auld Aiberdeen is very historical with its ancient University and Cathedral, founded by St Machar, a disciple of St Columba, it isn’t now, strictly, a Cathedral, as it is Presbyterian Church of Scotland but the city boasts 2 others, one Roman Catholic and one Episcopalian, where there’s a memorial to the consecration of Dr Seabury the first US Bishop, the ceremony took place in a room in the house of Bishop Skinner in Aberdeen, conducted by Primus Kilgour, Bishop Petrie and Bishop John Skinner.
 It’s also a modern city with a large shopping centre and for the tourist there are miles of golden beaches, numerous golf courses, you can even take a tour of the home of Aberdeen Football Club, the Dons are the only British team to win the European Cup Winners Cup and the European Super Cup and don’t forget to try the local delicacy, Rowies.

-Famous Frasers include, Sir Alexander Fraser of Durris, personal physician to Charles II was educated in the city, William Fraser, a Lord Provost and Lord-Lieutenant, the city’s first socialist Lord Provost, Duncan Fraser CBE, George Fraser local author and moderniser of the city’s libraries and of course, The Fox, Lord Lovat from the ’45 but the one who has left an everlasting mark on the city is Archibald Simpson, 1790-1847, architect and designer of many of the city’s finest buildings.
+Famous Frasers include, Sir Alexander Fraser of Durris, personal physician to Charles II was educated in the city, William Fraser, a Lord Provost and Lord-Lieutenant, the city’s first socialist Lord Provost, Duncan Fraser CBE, George Fraser local author and moderniser of the city’s libraries and of course, The Fox, Lord Lovat from the ’45 but the one who has left an everlasting mark on the city is Archibald Simpson, 1790-1847, architect and designer of many of the city’s finest buildings, image is interior of his famous Music Hall, thanks to “Aberdeen Performing Arts”.

 ABERDEEN, GORDON HIGHLANDER’S MUSEUM